 Educator’s Corner

 Welcome to the Biomedical Beat Educator’s Corner!
-This free resource is designed for educators to build on the existing STEM content from Pathways through the integration of supplemental material in Biomedical Beat blog posts.
+This free resource is designed for educators to build on the existing NIH STEM content, like topics from our Pathways collaboration with Scholastic and other basic science areas, through the integration of supplemental material in Biomedical Beat blog posts.
 The Educator’s Corner is intended to give you additional tools to use in your lesson plans.

-Below you’ll find a carefully curated list of blog posts from NIGMS that connect topically to issues of Pathways.
+Below you’ll find a carefully curated list of blog posts from NIGMS that connect topically to STEM categories.
 We also provide suggestions for how to use the posts as educational supplements.

 The Brain and Anesthesia Issue cover